Special Bibingka

 3 tbsps. grated cheese (Mom used Magnolia or Kraft processed yellow cheese; I’m more partial to using goat cheese and salted duck’s eggs)

-To make galapong:
+To make galapong bigas:

 For the bibingka: